apache/flink/docs/dev/connectors/cassandra.md

     * __DO__ set the upsert query for processing __Tuple__ data type.
     * __DO NOT__ set the query for processing __POJO__ data types.
 2. _setClusterBuilder()_
-    * Sets the cluster builder that is used to configure the connection to cassandra with more sophisticated settings such as consistency level, retry policy and etc.
+    * Sets the cluster builder that is used to configure the connection to Cassandra with more sophisticated settings such as consistency level, retry policy and etc.
 3. _setHost(String host[, int port])_
-    * Simple version of setClusterBuilder() with host/port information to connect to Cassandra instances
+    * A simple version of setClusterBuilder() with host/port information to connect to Cassandra instances
 4. _setMapperOptions(MapperOptions options)_
     * Sets the mapper options that are used to configure the DataStax ObjectMapper.
     * Only applies when processing __POJO__ data types.
-5. _setMaxConcurrentRequests(int maxConcurrentRequests, Duration timeout)_
-    * Sets the maximum allowed number of concurrent requests with a timeout for acquiring permits to execute.
-    * Only applies when __enableWriteAheadLog()__ is not configured.
-6. _enableWriteAheadLog([CheckpointCommitter committer])_
+5. _enableWriteAheadLog([CheckpointCommitter committer])_
     * An __optional__ setting
     * Allows exactly-once processing for non-deterministic algorithms.
-7. _setFailureHandler([CassandraFailureHandler failureHandler])_
-    * An __optional__ setting
-    * Sets the custom failure handler.
-8. _build()_
+6. _build()_
     * Finalizes the configuration and constructs the CassandraSink instance.

 ### Write-ahead Log